syncfusion/ej2-react-docs/src/charts/chart/user-interaction.md

 Chart will display details about the points through tooltip, when the mouse is moved over the point

+To get start quickly with React Chart Tooltip, you can check on this video:

+`youtube:nQhhLNUzyM4`

 **Enable Tooltip for Data Point**

 <!-- markdownlint-disable MD012 -->